4xle/geojson-vt/README.md

 console.log(tileIndex.tileCoords); // [{z: 0, x: 0, y: 0}, ...]
 ```

+### Additions
+#### Single Tile Computation
+Calling `getTile(z,x,y,false)` will only return a single tile.
+Calling `getTile(z,x,y,false, true)` will return an array of tiles, starting with the tile you requested and up to all of it's parents.
+Calling `getTile` with the first `false` parameter also clear the entire index, it's designed to be used for pure on-the-fly generation (`indexMaxZoom:0`).

+####Tile Streaming
+An additional property is exposed on the tileIndex, `rs`.
+This is designed to be used when you want to pre-generate tiles as described in the options, but don't have enough memory to store them all at once, and you're intending to write them out to somewhere else, like a file or database.
+The output stream defaults to JSON objects, but can be set to stringified JSON if wanted.

 ### Options

 You can fine-tune the results with an options object,